Art + Mortality

 Death is one of the enduring themes in the arts, engaging visual artists working in all media.
 How do their works of art, from the past and present, relate to contemporary concerns about dying and death?

 This two day symposium brings together leading art historians, curators and artists to discuss ideas associated with mortality and the visual arts.
 Topics to be addressed include: the symbolism of death, death and anatomy, death masks, photography and the limits of representation, the scene of death, and ethical and social issues.
-On the second day of the conference there is a special focus on works in the National Gallery's collection.
+On the second day of the conference there is a special focus on works in the National Gallery's collection and a viewing of the exhibition Arthur Boyd: Agony and Ecstasy.
 Films are also included in the conference program.

-Professor Helen Ennis, Director of the Centre for Art History and Art Theory, ANU School of Art.
+Professor Helen Ennis, Sir William Dobell Chair of Art History, Director of the Centre for Art History and Art Theory, ANU School of Art.

 Dr Chris Townsend is Professor of the history of avant-garde film and Director of Post Graduate Research in the Department of Media Arts at Royal Holloway, University of London.
 He is the author of Art and Death, 2008, and will be speaking about the centrality of death to artistic practice.